KeenWarrior/resume/README.md

 ### Configuring with your own domain name

-To setup your GH Pages site with a custom domain, [follow the instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) on the GitHub Help site for that topic.
+To setup your GH Pages site with a custom domain, [follow these instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) on the GitHub Help site for that topic.

 ## License

 The code and styles are licensed under the MIT license.
 [See project license.](LICENSE) Obviously you should not use the content of this demo repo in your own resume. :wink:

-Disclaimer: Use of Homer J. Simpson image and name used under [Fair Use](https://en.wikipedia.org/wiki/Fair_use) for educational purposes.
+Disclaimer: Use of Homer J. Simpson image and name used under [Fair Use Only](https://en.wikipedia.org/wiki/Fair_use) for educational purposes.
 Project license does not apply to use of this material.